atomoxetine/nvim/README.md

 nvim -u '$HOME/.config/nvim/lua/rawinit.lua'
 ```

-I like making it an alias and use it as my manpager as well in my .zshrc
+I also like making it an alias and use it as my manpager in my .zshrc
 ```shell

 QVIM="nvim -u '$HOME/.config/nvim/lua/rawinit.lua'"